IMPORTANT: 911 Address Verification and Update Information

 (a) Term Contracts: Subscriber is responsible for early cancellation fees (ECF) of their contract period.
 ECF shall be calculated by multiplying the number of months remaining on the contract by the monthly fees associated with the Services in the contract divided in half.
 The contract start date for VoIP services shall be the date the VoIP equipment is registered on the Truespeed network and billing has commenced; for long distance users the date is from the date of subscription to Truespeed.

 (b) No-Contract: Subscribers enrolled in a month-to-month package shall only be liable for the charges used up to one month after their cancellation date.
-In addition the Subscriber will be responsible for all charges for the Standard Service incurred up to the effective cancellation date.
-The Subscriber must formally request cancellation in writing at least thirty days prior to the expiration date.
+In addition the Subscriber will be responsible for all charges for the Service incurred up to the effective cancellation date.
+The Subscriber must formally request cancellation in writing at least twenty-four (24) hours prior to the expiration date.

 2.10 Telephone Number Portability